ezweave/pretty-functional/chapters/one/one.md

 # Exercises

 For your first assignment, I've already pulled in the `FizzBuzz` solution for you.
-In the version of TypeScript that is bundled with this repo, there are more disagreements between `lodash` and TypeScript, so the code is a _wee_ bit different.
+In the version of TypeScript that is bundled with this repository, there are more disagreements between `lodash` and TypeScript, so the code is a _wee_ bit different.

 Don't let that alienate you, because I didn't want to throw you into the fire with syntax that is slightly off.